 Posts Tagged Steve Jones

-Smile Now, Cry Later: Guns, Gangs and Tattoos — My Life in Black and Gray was released in hardcover by Seven Stories Press, New York on August 30th, 2016.
-(Now available on Kindle!)
+Smile Now, Cry Later: Guns, Gangs and Tattoos—My Life in Black and Gray was released in hardcover by Seven Stories Press, New York on August 30th, 2016.
+(Also available on Kindle!)

 Authors: Freddy Negrete and Steve Jones